-The Plan invests in a fully benefit-responsive synthetic guaranteed investment contract through a separate account, the Voya Stabilizer Fund (Separate Account for Ametek No. 920) ("Voya Separate Account"), established by Voya Retirement

-Insurance and Annuity Company ("VRIAC").
+The Plan invests in a fully benefit-responsive synthetic guaranteed investment contract through a separate account, the Voya Stabilizer Fund (Separate Account for Ametek No. 920) ("Voya Separate Account"), established by Voya Retirement Insurance and Annuity Company ("VRIAC").
 The Voya Stabilizer Fund is a participating separate account contract that combines an underlying fixed income investment strategy with a group annuity insurance contract ("wrap contract").
 The wrap contract provides a guarantee of principal and accumulated interest and obligates VRIAC to maintain the "contract value" of the underlying investment.
 The contract value is generally equal to the principal amounts invested in the underlying investments, plus interest accrued at a crediting rate established under the contract, less any adjustments for withdrawals (as specified in the wrap agreement).
-Under the terms of the wrap contract, the realized and unrealized gains and losses of the underlying investments are, in effect, amortized over the duration of the underlying investments through adjustments to the future contract interest crediting rate.
-The wrap contract provides that the adjustments to the interest crediting rate will not result in a future interest crediting rate that is less than zero.
-In general, if the contract value exceeds the fair value of the underlying investments (including accrued interest), VRIAC becomes obligated to pay that difference to the Voya Separate Account in the event that redemptions result in a total contract liquidation.
+Under the terms of the wrap contract, the realized and unrealized gains and losses of the underlying investments are, in effect, amortized over the duration of the underlying investments to the future contract interest crediting rate.
+The wrap contract value exceeds the fair value of the underlying investments (including accrued interest), VRIAC becomes obligated to pay that difference to the Voya Separate Account in the event that redemptions result in a total contract liquidation.
 In the event that there are partial redemptions that would otherwise cause the contract's crediting rate to fall below zero, VRIAC is obligated to contribute to the Voya Separate Account an amount necessary to maintain the contract's crediting rate of at least zero percent.